Fokoue22/Intro_to_Prometheus_Monitoring-_Collecting-_Storing-_and_Visualizing_Metrics/README.md

 ### Key Features:
 - `Multi-dimensional Data Model`: Prometheus is flexible because it store it data as a `key-value pairs`.
 So users have the possibility to associate `labels` to the data that they get and make it easy to analyse the data.
-- `Data Scraping:` Here, Prometheus will ask EC2 (e.g., what is the CPU) at this time then collect the data called matrics and send them back.
+- `Data Scraping`: Here, Prometheus will ask EC2 (e.g., what is the CPU) at this time then collect the data called matrics and send them back.
 SO prometheus will be like a `server` and the target system will be the `client`.
-- `Powerful query language (PromQL):`
+- `Powerful query language (PromQL)`: This language allow you to manipulate, query, to retrieve and analyze `time series data` that are store on the Prometheus server.
+- `Alerting and AlertManager`: Here you can set alerting (e.g., “If CPU usage reache a threshold of 80% you want to be alert for it, send an alert maybe on cell phone, email, slack or whatever.”).
+Easy integration with Grafana
+- `Scalability`: Prometheus is designed to scale you can add instance when the workload becomes heavy.
 - Time-series database (TSDB) built-in.
-- Easy integration with Grafana and Alertmanager.
+- Easy integration with Grafana.